 Jump to:

-- No Bake: There is no need to heat up your oven for this easy dessert.
+- No Bake: No need to heat up your oven for this easy dessert.

 - Minimal Ingredients: You will only need to gather 5 ingredients to put together a delicious dessert.